koukaetsu/Mastodon_tweets_bot/README.md

 This project was my first experience with:

-- Full-stack bot interaction: from input parsing to API execution
+- 🧩 Full-stack bot interaction: from content parsing to remote API posting
-- Building and maintaining my own Mastodon instance (server + domain + database)
+- 🚀 Self-deploying and managing a Mastodon instance using **Docker**
+- 🔐 Running remote services via **SSH + Linux VPS**
-- Handling real-world content (tweet scraping, unicode, timestamps)
+- 🧪 Handling real-world tweet data, emoji, timestamps, and translation
-- Writing my own command parsing structure using regex
+- 🧠 Designing a simple command language (`-uid`, `-word`) to interface with my bot

-Though the tool is deprecated, I’m proud of what I built at the time and how it shaped my current approach to modular design, deployment, and automation.
+Though the tool is deprecated, I’m proud of what I built at the time and how it shaped my current understanding of automation, infrastructure, and modular architecture.